danieltjw/aifutures/README.md

     - [Future of Population](#future-of-population)
 - How much AI are we comfortable with?
     - [Human Civilisation Types](#human-civilisation-types)
+- Friendly AGI will the one of the biggest change to human civilisation
+    - Exciting times for innovators who are not afraid of change
+- Will you make decisions that will lead to a better world but at risk retaliations from the powerful?
 - How will we spent our free time?
     - Education, creative pursuits, entertainment, voluntary work

 There are no wrong choices and different options may be more or less fashionable at different points in the future.

+---

+### __Does powerful Narrow AI increase the risk of pandemics?__

+Narrow AI can improve our ability to defend against pandemics.

+Narrow AI will likely increase our ability to respond rapidly to new pandemics.
+- The mRNA vaccine for COVID-19 was created in under 2 days

+The most cost effective solution to reduce the risk of human engineered pandemics might be to reduce human suffering and dissatisfaction by sharing widespread abundance.

+Friendly AGI is the most likely way to achieve widespread abundance.

+---

+### __Which forms of renewable energy will AGI prefer?__

+Many forms of renewable energy are viable for energy needs when fossil fuels run out in the next few decades.

+For example:
+- If solar + battery storage is in a similar ballpark with traditional nuclear fission technology
+    - in terms of cost effectiveness of baseload energy needs
+    - Solar + battery will be preferred due to the lower Possibility Space cost

 ---